Distributing the Impacts of Carbon Pricing in CEE

 Project

 To come up with solutions, a thorough understanding of carbon pricing’ distributional effect of and of the interaction between climate policy and energy poverty is essential.
-To this end, the project team conducts a study on the effects of increasing carbon costs on economically vulnerable groups.
-It focuses on four Eastern European EU members (Bulgaria, Hungary, Poland, and Romania) with higher-than-average fossil fuel dependence and energy poverty levels.
+To this end, the project team conducted a study on the effects of increasing carbon costs on economically vulnerable groups.
+It focused on four Eastern European EU members (Bulgaria, Hungary, Poland, and Romania) with higher-than-average fossil fuel dependence and energy poverty levels.

-Last update: April 2024
+Last update: July 2024

 More about this project